 “What keeps you up at night, Mr. Talbot?
 Is it the loss of your freedom?
 Perhaps it is the echo of old miseries from these stone walls, or is it fear of the beast that murdered your wife?
 I know that beast, Mr. Talbot.
 You hunt it.
 You might be surprised to know, it hunts you too.” – Harald, “The Goalie”

-And just like that, novel number two, with a working title of Prisoner 1578 is underway!
+And just like that, novel number two, The Man in Cell 41 is underway!
 More details are coming soon.
 Stay tuned!